KwokHing/Udacity-Bertelsmann-Intro-to-ML-with-TensorFlow/Finding Donors for CharityML/README.md

 - matplotlib
 - scikit-learn

-Recommended to install Anaconda, a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
+Recommended to install [Anaconda](https://www.anaconda.com/products/distribution), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
+Alternatively, you can make use of [Google Colaboratory](https://colab.research.google.com/), which allows you to write and execute Python / iPython notebooks in your browser.

 **Code**